Halton Arp: Quasars and redshifts

 In 1966, Arp published the Atlas of Peculiar Galaxies, which contained photographs of 338 nearby galaxies that did not fall into any of the classic categories of galaxy shapes.
 His goal was to produce a selection that modellers could use in order to test theories of galactic formation.
 By testing against the collection, one could quickly see how well a particular theory stood up.
 One group of these, numbers 1 through 101, were otherwise conventional galaxies that appeared to have small companion objects of unknown origin.
 In 1967 Arp noted that several of these objects appeared on the list of quasars.
-In some photographs a quasar is in the foreground of known galaxies, and in others there appeared to be matter bridging the two objects, implying they are very close in space.
-If they are, and the redshifts were due to Hubble expansion, then both objects should have similar redshifts.
-The galaxies had much smaller redshifts than the quasars.
+In some photographs a quasar is in the foreground of a known galaxy, and in others there appeared to be matter bridging the two objects, implying they are very close in space.
+If they were, and the redshifts were due to Hubble expansion, then both objects should have similar redshifts.
+However, in many cases the galaxies had much smaller redshifts than the quasars.
 Arp also noted that quasars were not evenly spread over the sky, but tended to be more commonly found in positions of small angular separation from certain galaxies.
 This being the case, they might be in some way related to the galaxies.
-Arp argued that the redshift was not due to Hubble expansion or physical movement of the objects, but must have a non-cosmological or "intrinsic" origin, and that quasars were local objects ejected from the core of active galactic nuclei (AGN).
+Arp argued that the redshift was not due to Hubble expansion or physical movement of the objects, but must have a non-cosmological or "intrinsic" origin, and that quasars were local objects ejected from active galactic nuclei (AGN).
 Nearby galaxies with both strong radio emission and peculiar morphologies, particularly M87 and Centaurus A, appeared to support Arp's hypothesis.

 Since the 1960s, telescopes and astronomical instrumentation have advanced greatly: the Hubble Space Telescope was launched, and cosmological theory and observation has advanced considerably.
-Black holes and supermassive black holes have been directly as well as indirectly detected, extremely distant objects are routinely studied and contextualized, and multiple 8-10 meter telescopes (such as those at Keck Observatory and the Very Large Telescope) have become operational, and detectors such as CCDs are now more widely employed.
-These developments, have led to quasars being understood to be very distant active galaxies with high redshifts.
+Black holes and supermassive black holes have been directly as well as indirectly detected, extremely distant objects are routinely studied and contextualized, multiple 8-10 meter telescopes (such as those at Keck Observatory and the Very Large Telescope) have become operational, and detectors such as CCDs are now more widely employed.
+These developments have cemented the interpretation of quasars as very distant active galaxies with high redshifts.
 Many imaging surveys, most notably the Hubble Deep Field, have found many high-redshift objects that are not QSOs but that appear to be normal galaxies like those found nearby.
 The spectra of the high-redshift galaxies, as seen from X-ray to radio wavelengths, match the spectra of nearby galaxies (particularly galaxies with high levels of star formation activity but also galaxies with normal or extinguished star formation activity) when corrected for redshift effects.